San Sebastian Food Travel Guide

 3 Michelin Star Restaurant just 10 minutes outside of the center of town.
 Arzak is one of the World’s 50 Best Restaurants and is open 5 days a week, for lunch and dinner.
 They are closed Sunday and Monday.
 The average price per person is €210.
 Reservations can be made via their website.
 You are required to provide a credit card to secure the reservation, and must re-confirm one week out.

-There are plenty of Michelin Star restaurants in San Sebastian.
+There are plenty of San Sebastian Michelin Star restaurants.
 It’s the epitome of the San Sebastian food travel scene to dine at one Michelin Star restaurant during a visit.

 It’s a good idea to make reservations way ahead of time.
 Many of the restaurants also close down for a few weeks or a month during the year, so plan you trip accordingly.
-Plan to spend between €100-€300 per person.
+Plan to spend between €100-€300 per person, on the higher end if wine is involved.

 Order a full copy of the Michelin Guide to Spain.